 |NEUROPSYCHIATRIC AND COGNITIVE DYSFUNCTION-BEHAVIORAL ABNORMALITIES (NON-PSYCHOSIS-RELATED)|

 |SKIN AND APPENDAGES|

 Zonegran has been administered to 1,598 individuals during all clinical trials, only some of which were placebo-controlled.
-During these trials, all events were recorded by the investigators using their own terms.
-To provide a useful estimate of the proportion of individuals having adverse events, similar events have been grouped into a smaller number of standardized categories using a modified COSTART dictionary.
 The frequencies represent the proportion of the 1,598 individuals exposed to Zonegran who experienced an event on at least one occasion.
 All events are included except those already listed in the previous table or discussed in WARNINGS or PRECAUTIONS, trivial events, those too general to be informative, and those not reasonably associated with Zonegran.

 Body as a Whole: Frequent: Accidental injury, asthenia.
 Infrequent: Chest pain, flank pain, malaise, allergic reaction, face edema, neck rigidity.
 Rare: Lupus erythematosus.

 Cardiovascular: Infrequent: Palpitation, tachycardia, vascular insufficiency, hypotension, hypertension, thrombophlebitis, syncope, bradycardia.
 Rare: Atrial fibrillation, heart failure, pulmonary embolus, ventricular extrasystoles.